busy-beaver-dev/busy-beaver/CONTRIBUTING.md

 1. Populate `SLACK_BOTUSER_OAUTH_TOKEN` field with value obtained in previous section
 1. `make up`

-## Modifying an Integration
+## Modifying Integration

-As each integration requires API credentials, it is recommended that users create apps for integration in their account.
+As each integration requires API credentials, it is recommended that contributors create apps for integration connect to their personal accounts.

-## Adding an Integration
+## Adding New Integration

 Provide detailed instructions on how to set up the integration so we can roll the feature out to the production instance of Busy-Beaver with correct credentials.

-Might be a good idea to set up a Busy-Bevaer email for project admins to deal with user accounts.